Skip to main content Skip to main navigation Skip to search

 Our work enables trade and innovation through modern digital systems, supports exporters to meet global requirements, and ensures our climate-smart, sustainable food and fibre reach international markets.

-Australia’s agriculture industry exports around 80% of what it produces, with agricultural, fisheries and forestry exports forecast at $83 billion for 2025-26.
+Australia’s agricultural industry exports around 80% of what it produces, with close to $85 billion forecast to be exported by Australia’s agriculture, fisheries, and forestry industries for 2025–26.
 We export these products to over 160 overseas markets.

 The department has a key role in supporting industry to realise the economic potential of trade by delivering export regulatory services, negotiating technical rules and standards, and engaging internationally to advance the interests of Australian agriculture.